BHashemi2021/Amazon_Vine_Analysis/README.md

 The results of this analysis indicate that here is a slight positive bias (63.32% vs 57.05%) in 5-star reviews in the Vine program.

-The analysis could further drill down to find out about the verfied vs non-verified purchases to more accurately accept or reject the differences.
+The analysis could further drill down to find out about the percentages of verfied vs non-verified purchases to more accurately accept or reject the hypothetical differences.